Sub Seasonal to Seasonal (S2S) Forecast

 CCA

-Probability of receiving above normal rainfall in most parts of the country except in some areas in Negros Island and Central Visayas where below normal rainfall is expected.
+Probability of receiving below normal rainfall in most parts of the country except in some areas in La Union, Benguet, Mindoro, Cebu, Bohol, and southwestern Mindanao where above normal rainfall is expected.

 CPT based Sub-Seasonal Forecasting (Philippines)